William James Chrystal: Personal interests

 on Loch Lomond.
 The building was later owned for some years by the Scottish Youth Hostels Association.
 In 1899 he purchased buildings in central Rutherglen to allow them to be demolished to aid the building of a new church – this is commemorated on a plaque outside the present Rutherglen Old Parish Church on Main Street.

 Chrystal was a member of Glasgow Philosophical Society, and was a keen yachter and a member of the Royal Clyde Yacht Club.

+His son Ian (Seaforth Highlanders) was killed in the First World War.

 He died at Auchendennan was buried at the family tomb in Glasgow Necropolis.